-(i) Pool eligibility requirements:
+(5) Pool eligibility requirements:

-Except as set forth below, it must satisfy all of the eligibility requirements in the Guide or terms of the securities that it would have had to meet had it been properly included in the related pool initially.
+Except as set forth below, it must satisfy all of the eligibility requirements that it would have had to meet had it been properly included in the related pool initially.

-(ii) Maturity date:
+(6) Maturity date:

 Its maturity date may not be later than the maturity date of the related Ginnie Mae MBS.